 Most important in this wavelength are the large splotchy dark brown or black areas that are occasionally quite prominent.
 These indicate coronal holes, and when they appear near the center of the image, they allow high-speed protons and electrons from the sun's surface to bombard the earth directly, and their electrical charges cause geomagnetic storms.
 As this happens, either band conditions are enhanced or degraded, but they are always made unstable to a degree reflecting the size and severity of the coronal hole.
 The electrons, traveling at nearly the speed of light, and the protons, traveling at high speeds as well, interact strongly with the magnetic field of the sun, causing its intensity and direction as experienced on earth, to fluctuate.
 When this happens, the "Bz component" - direction and intensity of the sun's magnetic field - can swing opposite that of the earth (a negative Bz number as seen in the summary data), causing a radio blackout if the number is sufficiently negative.
 When the "A Index" is high, it means that the sun's magnetic field's direction and intensity is changing rapidly, and band conditions can be expected to be unstable as a result.
 The darker and larger the area, and the closer to the center of the solar disk in this image, the greater the effect that the coronal hole will have on our propagation.

 The 304 angstrom UV image also courtesy the NASA/Solar Dynamics Observatory's Atmospheric Imaging Assembly team (top right image), shows the solar areas that are contributing most strongly to the total 304 angstrom UV emmissions, which are responsible for about half of all the ionization of the F2 layer.
 What is important is the brightness of the bright spots, and whether or not they are about to rotate out of view (right hand side of the image).
 Often, the bright spots on the 191 image might give the impression that the sun is highly active - but their brightness in the 304 image that really matter, and often they are much weaker than would be guessed by looking only at the 191 image.
 When this occurs, the propagation is not being enhanced by all that activity.
 It's brightness of the active areas in the 304 image that really counts.
+Regions that surround the tiny white spots (sunspot regions), that are a bright orange color, are called faculae.
+These faculae produce a significant portion of the 304 radiation that gives us about half of our F2 layer ionization, so the extent of these faculae are important to us.

 The HMI Longitudinal Magnetogram image, in the center left, courtesy of NASA/SDO and the Helioseismic and Magnetic Imager science team, shows the magnetic fields associated with active regions on the sun's surface.
 What is of interest here is the size and intensity of magnetic fields as well as their direction.
 White indicates north magnetic poles (where solar plasma, following the field lines, is rising up from the sun's surface), and black is south magnetic poles (where plasma is falling back into the sun).
 For Cycle 24 sunspots, the north pole is on the left and the south pole is on the right in the northern hemisphere, and the reverse in the southern.
 The opposite is true for the old Cycle 23 and upcoming Cycle 25 sunspots, and this pattern reverses itself with each 11-year average solar cycle (so the solar magnetic cycle is really a 22-year cycle).
 The more intense the magnetic fields associated with sunspots are, the greater the potential for sizeable coronal mass ejections, which can cause magnetic storms and disrupt the ionosphere, causing blackouts, when they occur.
 When the magnetic polar regions (white and black) within a given active area drift apart, the magnetic field lines are stretched and can even break, flinging any plasma (coronal mass) that is trapped in them, to be thrust out into space.
 That is how "coronal mass ejections" occur.
 In addition, the unconnected magnetic field lines, extending out into space, can sweep across the earth, causing a brief but intense magnetic storm.
 When these coronal mass ejections collide with earth (usually about two to three days after they occur), magnetic storms lasting several hours can occur, leading to radio blackouts.
 When they end, the ionosphere is usually heavily ionized, producing unusually good band conditions.
 In this magnetogram, watch for particularly large and intense black and white areas that are adjacent (particularly if they are close to the center of the disk), and watch their progression.
 If those large, adjacent black and white areas are noted to be drifting apart, expect a large coronal mass ejection, with poor band conditions three days hence.